 In 2017, mobile traffic made up 53.64 percent of global online traffic.
 By the end of 2018, that number is expected to rise to 79 percent.
-And this is just one set of numbers that shows the increasing reliance we as a society have on our mobile devices.
+And this is just one set of numbers that shows the increasing reliance we as a society have on our mobile device experiences.

 Our world is becoming increasingly mobile-first — more and more people are looking to their mobile devices to gather information, complete transactions and engage with brands whether it's via social media or directly with brands themselves through their websites.

 This means that in order for brands to stay relevant, they need to grow and adapt.
 And the first thing they need to do is make sure they’re where their audience is — and evidently, they’re on mobile devices.

 Fifty-seven percent of internet users say that they won’t recommend a brand or business if they have a poorly designed mobile website or presence.
 Similarly, eight out of 10 customers won’t continue absorbing or engaging with content if it doesn’t display in an efficient way on their mobile devices.

 To alleviate this, mobile layouts need to be clean, images need to be scaled, the text needs to fit and loading times need to be quick.
 This means that brands need to create a unified, fluid, omnichannel user experience.